alexellis/mine-with-docker/README.md

 You can use the nicehash UI to monitor your balance and predicted payout.
 Mining pools generally wait until you reach a certain (low) balance before sending an automatic transfer to your wallet.

-Here's an example with my dontation address:
+Here's an example with my donation address:

 ```
 https://www.nicehash.com/miner/1M2KME8VBx24RsU3Ed2dEkF9EFghn3jR2o